ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.

 ### Proxy Server
-The app **does** support a proxy server.
+The app supports a proxy server via the https_proxy and http_proxy app.config settings.

 ### Python Environment
-Both Python 2.7 and Python 3.6 are supported.
+Python 3.6+ is supported.
 Additional package dependencies may exist for each of these packages:
 * jinja2
 * resilient-circuits>=40.0.0